 Once you’ve decided on the furniture layout, add in lighting options that will work well for daytime tasks and any additional lighting for nighttime needs.

 Plan your home move today using RoomSketcher.
 Start out with a free subscription to draw your floor plan, and try out furniture options.
-If you want to view your rooms in 3D, or generate high-quality 2D and 3D floor plans, simply upgrade to a VIP or Pro subscription.
+If you want to view your rooms in 3D, or generate high-quality 2D and 3D floor plans, simply upgrade your subscription.

 Don't forget to share this post!